naqiyahomar/alx-system_engineering-devops/0x00-shell_basics/README.md

-Directory contains script that will list current directory
+script that changes the working directory to users home directory